Skip to content

 Deploying complex web applications to the cloud

-Additionally, all courses include a group project where you’ll gain experience in writing code in teams.
+Additionally, all courses include a group project where you’ll gain experience writing code in teams.

 It’s worth reiterating - we make no guarantees on the projects you’ll complete during the course as these will change depending on our client list.